 He was a member of The Moondogs, but later helped form the group, The Teddy Bears.
 Marshall died on March 15, 2002 at the age of 63.

-Neil was the President of Casablanca Records during the Disco era, Donna Summer, Village People, and KISS were on his label.
+Neil was the President and a founder of Casablanca Records.
+During the Disco era, Donna Summer, Village People, and KISS were on his label.
 He died on May 8, 1982 at the age of 39 due to cancer.